 Chapter 2 includes an exciting new development for cardholders, the circulation of wireless hotspots for those needing access to high speed internet.
 Circulation of these items will require an additional form to be completed at the time of pickup.

 With Chapter 2 getting under way, please know that staff are hard at work on Chapter 3, when we will reopen the Sands Library Building at limited capacity for resumption of some in-person services.
 This plan will be submitted for approval by the library’s Board of Trustees before we set a date.
 The board has made it clear that the health and safety of the public and staff will be of utmost concern when deciding on any reopening plan.

 Chapter 1: Returns by the Book, June 24, 2020

-Our phased reopening begins June 24, when library customers can begin returning materials borrowed prior to the March 13 closure of the Sands Library Building due to the coronavirus pandemic.
+Our phased reopening begans June 24, when library customers began returning materials borrowed prior to the March 13 closure of the Sands Library Building due to the coronavirus pandemic.

-The return of materials is the first of two phases approved by the library’s Board of Trustees on June 19 after Gov. Phil Murphy amended his executive order to allow limited library operations.
-Phase 2, a date for which has not been set, will involve the contactless pickup of library materials placed on hold.
+The return of materials was the first of two phases approved by the library’s Board of Trustees on June 19 after Gov. Phil Murphy amended his executive order to allow limited library operations.

 - The library will not accept book donations until further notice.